Jacklyn O'Donnell

-Jacklyn O'Donnell (born January 20, 1941) is a retired American actress who was active from 1956 until 1970.
+Jacklyn Pearl O'Donnell (born January 20, 1941) is a retired American actress who was active from 1956 until 1970.
 She had regular starring roles on two television series, and performed on stage and in films.
 From September 1961 on she used the name "Erin O'Donnell" for billing credits.

 Early life

 She was born Jacklyn Pearl O'Donnell in Los Angeles, California on January 20, 1941, to Jack and Aurine Hayes O'Donnell.
 She had one older brother.
 She was reared by her maternal grandparents who started her on piano and ballet lessons at age five.
 She completed her elementary education in Inglewood, California, then transferred to the Hollywood Professional School, from which she graduated in 1957 at age 16.

 While still in school she had performed in a piano duo called the Duoettes with Anna Fagerlin.
 They played both popular and classical selections for Women's Social Clubs.
 She also began acting at age 15, having a major role in a professional stage production, A Room Full of Roses.
 The Los Angeles Times drama critic called her performance as a troubled teenager "wonderful" though a later article indicates her stage debut was as an unpaid apprentice.